-Massage is beneficial to almost anyone, but children in particular have an essential need for touch.
+Massage is beneficial to almost anyone, but children, in particular, have an essential need for touch.

-Touch stimulates our brains in many ways, most noticeably in our Limbic Cortex, which is the area of the brain that allows us to generate emotions and allows us to make connection with others.
+Touch stimulates our brains in many ways, most noticeably in our Limbic Cortex, which is the area of the brain that allows us to generate emotions and allows us to make a connection with others.

-The benefits of massage therapy can be achieved during a relaxing thirty minute full body session, or simply by massaging the hands or feet for a few moments.
+The benefits of massage therapy can be achieved during a relaxing thirty-minute full body session, or simply by massaging the hands or feet for a few moments.

-In children, touch not only furthers growth and development, it is biologically necessary for their survival and numerous research studies document the many benefits of receiving touch therapy, therefore, can be a vital source of healing and healthy development.
+In children, touch not only furthers growth and development, but it is also biologically necessary for their survival and numerous research studies document the many benefits of receiving touch therapy, therefore, can be a vital source of healing and healthy development.

 The evidence that massage provides global benefits to a child’s health far outweighs any evidence of negative effects.